FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Hybrid Argument

 \textbf{(1) Negative intermediate result:} If $\mathsf{masked}_j < r_j$ (as integers), the subtraction would wrap around.
 However, since $\mathbf{w}'_j = \mathsf{masked}_j - r_j \bmod q$, the binary circuit must compute modular subtraction.
 Standard approaches: \begin{itemize} \item \textbf{Extended precision:} Work in $k+1$ bits where $k = \lceil \log_2 q \rceil$, allowing for the borrow. \item \textbf{Add-then-subtract:} Compute $(\mathsf{masked}_j + q) - r_j$ when detecting borrow, using a multiplexer. \end{itemize} Both yield $\mathbf{w}'_j \bmod q$ correctly.

 \textbf{(2) edaBits range mismatch:} As noted in Remark~\ref{rem:edabits-range}, with rejection sampling, $r_j$ is uniform in $\{0, \ldots, q-1\}$, matching the field $\mathbb{F}_q$.

 \textbf{Security implication:} These are \emph{correctness} considerations, not security concerns.
-The security proof (Lemma above) shows that the adversary's view---the $(d, e)$ values from Beaver triples---is identically distributed regardless of the underlying $\mathbf{w}'_j$ values.
-Correctness ensures the final result $\mathsf{result}$ is computed correctly; security ensures the adversary learns only $\mathsf{result}$. \end{remark}
+The security proof shows that the adversary's view---the $(d, e)$ values from Beaver triples---is identically distributed regardless of the underlying $\mathbf{w}'_j$ values.
+Correctness ensures $\mathsf{result}$ is computed correctly; security ensures the adversary learns only $\mathsf{result}$. \end{remark}